Other Musems and Archives

 Gate Keepers erect barriers to entry, and charge you to get past each one.
 The object is to empty your pockets as you wend your way toward your desired destination.

-The libertarian in me respects the rights of these entities to make it hard and expensive to get at their holdings.
-It's their stuff, after all.
-They can do what they want.
-But the historian in me sees policies that are fundamentally at odds with the concept of historical preservation and research.
+The historian in me sees this type of archive as fundamentally at odds with the concept of historical preservation and research.
 What good is a collection if nobody can make any use of it?
 Isn't that a good way to hasten the disappearance of interest in the subject and thus put an end to the relevance of the archive?

 Recommendations: